syaifurrizal/chartist-plugin-legendTitle/README.md

 var options = {
       position: 'top', // Available options: 'top', 'right', 'bottom', 'left'.
 All options should be `string`
       seriesName: ['Add first seriesName', 'Add second seriesName'], // This options to naming the series in case the series name didn't declared in main chart options.
-      legendPadding: { // This option is optional.
-Paramater available same as when we declare padding in css.
-        top: 15,
-        right: 15,
-        bottom: 5,
-        left: 15
-      },
       width: 'max-content', // This option determine the width of legends when placed on left or right of the chart.
     };
 ```